energywraith/vans-scrapper-website/README.md

 First load may take a while, because the page goes idle when there is no traffic for a while.

 ## To run the app:
+> :warning: Locally app may not work as intended, because I use dotenv with mongodb url for security reasons.
 * `$ cd app`
 * `$ npm install`
 * `$ npm start`